-> (b) Prepackaged refrigerated or frozen time/temperature controlled for safety food that is stored in equipment that complies with paragraph (H) of rule 3717-1-03.4 and paragraphs (LL) and (MM) of rule 3717-1-04.1 of the Administrative Code.
+(69) "Micro market" means a retail food establishment that offers for sale food items that are allowable in a risk level one operation in displays not more than two hundred and fifty linear feet.
+All commercially prepackaged refrigerated or frozen time/temperature controlled for safety foods shall be stored in equipment that complies with paragraph (H) of rule 3717-1-03.4, paragraphs (LL) and (MM) of rule 3717-1-04.1 of the Administrative Code.

-> (a) Means the cooking of food in a food service operation or retail food establishment using a process in which the initial heating of the food is intentionally halted so that it may be cooled and held for complete cooking at a later time prior to sale or service.
+(a) Means the cooking of food in a food service operation or retail food establishment using a process in which the initial heating of the food is intentionally halted so that it may be cooled and held for complete cooking at a later time prior to sale or service.

 (b) Does not include cooking procedures that only involve temporarily interrupting or slowing an otherwise continuous cooking process.